mbrancato31/C/intro to c/README.txt

-Basic game with blackjack, slot machine and poker mad efor final project.
+Basic game with blackjack, slot machine and poker made for final project.